 - 3g of fresh ginger root (if we do not mind sharp taste)

-Put all the ingredients in the kettle and cook an hour or more until part of the water evaporates (I do not want to prescribe how much - it depends on how and where you cook).
+We put all the ingredients in the kettle and cook for an hour or more until part of the water evaporates (I do not want to prescribe how much - depending on how and where you cook).

-This beverage is drunk as warm as possible, up to 3 times a day in situations where we need to consume large amounts of energy at one time, cold in the cold or subcooling in the cold, and abdominal discomfort.
+This beverage is drunk as warm as possible, up to 3 times a day in situations where we need to consume large amounts of energy at one time, cold in the cold or under cold, and abdominal discomfort in the winter.

 Not for fever, pregnant women and children.
-But according to the Koreans it is suitable to be strengthened at birth and after birth.
+But according to the Koreans, it is suitable to be strengthened at birth and after delivery.
 For a short time, a strong ginseng dish can be stored in the fridge and used as a concentrate to prepare a ginseng drink.
-However, alcohol tincture is more suitable for this purpose.
+For this purpose, alcohol tincture is preferable.

-- Of course, the dish can be prepared in a different quantity (eg 5g ginseng and 500ml water).
+- Of course, the dish can be prepared in a different amount (eg 5g ginseng and 500ml water).

-- The cicimku peel is suitable for better brewing at several points.
+- The cicimku peel is better suited for better cooking on several points.

 - Because of the sharp, the ginger can be drained (I personally appreciate fresh ginger with meat and salads).

-- I suspect that the broth is advised warm not only because of the patient's warm-up, but perhaps also to improve the solubility of panaxosides.
+- I suspect that the broth is advised warm not only because of warming the patient, but perhaps also to improve the solubility of panaxosides.